Neoclassical compound: Similar systems

 In East Asia, a similar role to Latin and Greek has been played by Chinese, with non-Chinese languages both borrowing a significant number of words from Chinese and using morphemes borrowed from Chinese to coin new words, particularly in formal or technical language.
 See Sino-Japanese vocabulary and Sino-Korean vocabulary for discussion.

 The coinage of new native terms on Chinese roots is most notable in Japanese, where it is referred to as (和製漢語, wasei kango).
-Many of these have been subsequently borrowed into Chinese and Korean with the same (or corresponding) characters being pronounced differently according to language, just as happens in European languages – compare English biology and French biologie.
+Many of these have been subsequently borrowed into Chinese and Korean with the same (or corresponding) characters being pronounced differently according to language.
 For example, 自動車 (Japanese jidōsha, Korean jadongcha, Mandarin zìdòngchē) is a Japanese-coined word meaning "automobile", literally self-move-car; compare to auto (self) + mobile (moving).